-In this blog post you’ll learn how to make this simple dried stovetop simmering potpourri using dried herbs, spices, and citrus!
+In this blog post, you’ll learn how to make this simple dried stovetop simmering potpourri using dried herbs, spices, and citrus!

-A variety of simple seasonal ingredients make up this handmade Christmas gift complete with darling printable gift tags!
+A variety of simple seasonal ingredients make up this handmade Christmas gift complete with darling free printable gift tags!
 This simmering potpourri will make your entire home smell festive and delicious, all-naturally!

 Read below for tips on dehydrating citrus, the perfect simmering potpourri blend, and how to batch it all up into the perfect handmade gift!